 “She was a short-ish blonde girl...
 And she wore a dress.”

 “A dress?
 Really?”
 Now it was Josh's turn to interject.
 He also seemed surprisingly into it.
 Huh, I guess everyone likes to gossip.
 I, on the other hand, was considering that if my hypothesis about 'uniqueness of appearance = importance' was correct, a girl wearing a dress in a high school setting would most definitely be an important addition.
 But what about her hair?
-Should I ask, I pondered, but I decided against it, least they would mistake my purely academic inquiry as some kind of fetish.
+Should I ask, I pondered, but I decided against it, lest they would mistake my purely academic inquiry as some kind of fetish.

 “Yes.
 I think she didn't have her uniform delivered yet.”
 The class rep continued the conversation without paying attention to me.